railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    Method of Manufacture  Batch
    =====================  ============

-Once the bills of materials have been defined you could associate the corresponding properties to them.
+Once the bills of materials have been defined, you could associate the corresponding properties to them.
 Then when the salesperson goes to encode a product line he can attach the properties there.
 If the product must be manufactured, OpenERP will automatically choose the bill of materials that matches the defined properties in the order most closely.

-Note the properties are only visible in the Bills of Materials and Sales Management if you are working in the Extended View mode.
-If you can not see it on your screen add the group ``Useability / Extended View`` to your user.
+Note that the properties are only visible in the Bills of Materials and Sales Management if you are working in the ``Extended`` view mode.
+If you cannot see it on your screen, add the group ``Useability / Extended View`` to your user.

 .. figure:: images/sale_line_property.png